Logo of European Union

 Start by defining a basic structure, such as three to five levels, with increasing benefits as members advance.
 The lowest tier should be easily accessible to all new customers, while the highest tier should be reserved for your most valuable and loyal buyers.

-Consider using your knowledge about average customer behaviors, such as purchase frequency, average basket value, and engagement frequency, to set achievable thresholds that motivate members to strive for higher levels.
+Consider using your knowledge about average customer behaviors, such as purchase frequency, average basket value, and engagement frequency, to set achievable thresholds that motivate members to strive for higher levels in your tiered rewards program.

 Utilizing customer data and insights is crucial in designing an appealing loyalty program.
 Analyze purchase patterns, customer preferences, and the overall profitability of the program at each tier.
 By understanding people's behaviors and their value to the business, you can tailor benefits that align with their interests and your brand's objectives.
 Data-driven estimations also enable you to allocate resources more effectively, ensuring that the company's rewards are sustainable while still providing significant value to end users.